AbhishekGMV/Social-distancer-for-hospitals/README.md

 •	Bed number <br/>
 •	Status (0 - admitted or 1 - discharged) respectively  <br/>

 Above input maintain Register of patients.
-Now the visitor enquires the receptionist about the patient, receptionist takes following input to check and facilitate the visit if patient is admitted. <br/>
+Now the visitor requests about the patient, application takes following input to check and facilitate the visit if patient is admitted. <br/>

 •	Name of the patient  <br/>
 •	Phone number  <br/>